 - Business intelligence and reporting

-Now let’s take a look at 3 key features of monday.com’s small business CRM that can help you gain all the advantages discussed in the previous section.
+Now let’s take a look at four key features of monday sales CRM that can help you gain all the advantages your small business needs.

 1. Tool integrations

-To create a single source of truth for your company’s CRM strategy, you’ll need to bring all of your other tools into the CRM platform.
-Tool integrations compile everything in a single application, saving you time from switching back and forth between windows.
+To create a centralized hub, you’ll need to bring all of your other tools into the CRM platform.
+CRM integrations compile everything in a single application, saving you time from switching back and forth between windows.

-With the monday.com platform, you can even set up workflow automation and marketing automation sequences between monday.com and your external tools, like this Gmail integration.
+With monday sales CRM, you can even set up workflow automation and marketing automation sequences between the CRM and your external tools, like this CRM Gmail integration.

-These are some of the types of external tools you’ll be able to connect to your CRM tool built on the monday.com platform:
+Some of the external tools you’ll be able to connect to your monday sales CRM include:

 - Communication tools like Slack, Outlook, and Microsoft Teams